winitzki/scall/tutorial/programming_dhall.md

 If a type constructor `F` is a functor, we should have an evidence value of type `Functor F`.
 So, the type parameter of `Functor` must be of the kind `Type → Type`.

-The required data for an evidence value is a polymorphic `fmap` method for that type constructor.
+The required data for an evidence value is a `fmap` method for that type constructor.
 Let us now package that information into a `Functor` typeclass similarly to how we did with `Monoid`.

 Define the type constructor for evidence values: